Axion-Like Particles at Future Colliders: Collider reach for ALP searches

 \subsection{ALP searches at future lepton colliders}

 Future lepton colliders have the potential to precisely measure the properties of the Higgs boson and search for new physics effects in electroweak observables.
 In addition they offer qualitatively new ways to search for ALPs.
 In contrast to hadron colliders, $e^+e^-$ machines offer a much cleaner detector environment allowing one to identify ALPs produced in association with a $Z$ boson, a photon or a Higgs boson.
-Therefore, in addition to ALPs produced in exotic decays of on-shell $Z$ and Higgs bosons, we also discuss the associated production of ALPs.
-On the contrary, barring a fine-tuning of the collider energy, the resonant production of ALPs cannot be observed in $e^+e^-$ collisions.\footnote{The radiative return process is suppressed by a factor $m_e^2/s$. }
+Therefore, in addition to ALPs produced in exotic decays of on-shell $Z$ and Higgs bosons, we also discuss the associated production of ALPs.\footnote{See \cite{Frugiuele:2018coc} for a study of these channels for the case of a relaxion.} On the contrary, barring a fine-tuning of the collider energy, the resonant production of ALPs cannot be observed in $e^+e^-$ collisions.\footnote{The radiative return process is suppressed by a factor $m_e^2/s$.}